- 5 years ago

-- Public goods will not be produced in the absence of government intervention.
+- Introduction Public goods will not be produced in the absence of government intervention.
 Public goods are goods that are non-excludable and non-rivalrous.
 A good is non-excludable when it is impossible or prohibitively costly to prevent non-payers from consuming the good once it has been produced.
 A good is non-rivalrous when the consumption of the good by a consumer will not reduce the amount available to other consumers.
 Examples of public goods include national defence and street lighting.
 As public goods are non-excludable, consumers can consume them without paying for them.
 Therefore, consumers will want to consume public goods without contributing to their production which is known as the free-rider problem.
-As consumers have no incentive to pay for public goods, private firms which are profit-oriented have no incentive to produce them.
-Therefore, in the absence of government intervention, public goods will not be produced due to the characteristic of non-excludability.
-Many students think that the characteristic of non-rivalry of public goods leads to non-provision in the absence of government intervention.
-Mr. Edmund Quek will discuss this economic misconception in econo[...]
+In other words, the non-excludability of public goods leads to the absence of effective demand.
+Since consumers have no incentive to pay for public goods, private firms which are profit-oriented have no incentive to produce them.
+Therefore, in the absence of government intervention, public goods will not be produced due to the non-excludability.
+Furthermore, as public goods are non-rivalrous, the marginal cost of provision, which is the additional cost resulting from pro[...]

 Category archives: Latest Articles